 Gaziantep Turkey Travel Guide

 Gaziantep boasts a history stretching back millennia, making it one of the oldest continuously inhabited cities in the world.
 The earliest settlements in the vicinity date to the Paleolithic Age, with evidence of Hittite presence from around 1700 BC.
 The nearby Yesemek Open Aerospace Museum and Sculpture Workshop offers a window into this powerful Hittite empire.
 Later, the region came underneath Assyrian, Persian, and Macedonian rule.
-The Roman Empire established the ancient city of Zeugma on the Euphrates River, just a short distance from modern Gaziantep.
-Zeugma became a major strategic and business center, leaving behind an extraordinary legacy of mosaics, many of which now grace the Zeugma Mosaic Museum.
+The Roman Empire established the historic city of Zeugma on the Euphrates River, just a short distance from modern Gaziantep.
+Zeugma became a major strategic and commercial center, leaving behind an extraordinary legacy of mosaics, many of which now grace the Zeugma Mosaic Museum.

 Widely celebrated as Turkey's gastronomic heart, Gaziantep’s cuisine is an UNESCO recognized heritage.
-Expect a rich array of kebabs, stews, pastries, and desserts, all with local ingredients like pistachios and red pepper paste.
+Expect a rich array of kebabs, stews, pastries, and desserts, all with local ingredients including pistachios and red pepper paste.
 Food goes beyond sustenance here; it forms a way of life, a source of local pride and identity.

 The Coppersmiths' Bazaar (Bakırcılar Çarşısı) features a living craft, where artisans create intricate copperware.